 - Tie Strap connects the driver and the cutter together

 - Gauge: the thickness of the drive links, dictated by the gauge of the bar.
-Usual gauges range between 0.043″ to 0.063 inch.
+Usual gauges range between 0.043″ to 0.063 inches.

 The chainsaw chain size information is usually written on the guide bar itself.
 It looks something like this:

-In this case, Stihl was kind enough to use very clear markings for the bar length (18″), gauge (0.063″) and number of drive links (74).
-If you look closely, pitch is written on the top too (0.325″).
-With these information you can easily replace the chain, just shop for the same measurements for your replacement chain.
+In this case, Stihl was kind enough to use very clear markings for the bar length (18″), gauge (0.063″), and a number of drive links (74).
+If you look closely, the pitch is written on the top too (0.325″).
+With this information you can easily replace the chain, just shop for the same measurements for your replacement chain.